Waterclose Meadows Campsite FAQs

-Yes, a maximum of two per pitch.
-We ask that all dogs are kept on leads at all times while on the campsite.
 One of our standard camping pods is also dog friendly.
 Due to their size we can only allow one dog per pod, but if your booking is not for the full occupancy please contact the team to discuss the possibility of bringing an additional dog.

 Do you hire freeze packs?

 No, but we provide a small freezer for guests to use in the facilities block.

 No, but there are two marinas a short drive away which should be able to help.

 Where are some good walks/cycle trails for families?

 There are many great walking and cycling trails of varying lengths around Houghton Mill.

 There is coarse fishing on the River Great Ouse, which flows close to the campsite, at certain times of the year.
 A National Rod license is required on National Trust property and an additional local fishing licence for other areas of the river, available from the Houghton & Wyton village shop.

 Where is the nearest bus stop?